-Carol Abrahamzon is Executive Director of the Mississippi Valley Conservancy.
-She has 15 years of experience with non-profit management and donor relationship cultivation.
-She and her husband, Bill, own a sustainable farm in southeast Minnesota where they grow beef, pork, chicken, and most of their own fruits and vegetables.
+Carol Abrahamzon is the Executive Director at Mississippi Valley Conservancy.
+She has nearly 20 years of experience with non-profit management and donor relationship cultivation.
+She and her husband Bill, own a sustainable farm in southeast Minnesota where they grow beef, pork, chicken, and most of their own fruits and vegetables.
 They employ conservation practices on their farm including wildlife enhancement projects, invasive species removal, and a forest stand improvement program.
-In her free time Carol enjoys running in nature, nature photography and spending time with her family including her four grandchildren.
+In her free time Carol enjoys running in nature, competing in triathlons, gardening, nature photography, and spending time with her family including her four grandchildren.

 Abbie brings a diverse background in natural resources, having worked in the state, federal, private and non-profit sectors.
 Abbie began her career working at the Wright County Conservation Board’s Lake Cornelia Park near Clarion, Iowa.
 She soon realized her passion lies in working with private landowners to conserve declining species in working with The Nature Conservancy in Iowa and Minnesota.
 Her background also includes national non-profit, The Conservation Fund, as well as a role as Mississippi Valley Conservancy's conservation specialist from 2007 until 2012.
 She earned a degree in biology from Loras College in Dubuque, Iowa.

 Abbie’s experience in land management, land and conservation easement negotiations, grant writing, species inventories and land use planning is valuable to the Conservancy.

 Abbie lives near Stoddard and enjoys canoeing, camping, gardening and especially hiking with her dogs Oscar and Hazelnut.